IGLU-CHISTERA/IGLU-CHISTERA.github.io/index.md

 A second one for object learning and representation on a Baxter platform (<A HREF="http://robots.unizar.es/IGLUdataset/">Multimodal Human-Robot Interaction (MHRI) database</A>); <BR>
 A third one for dialogue and a richer semantic with the new GuessWhat game  (<A HREF="https://guesswhat.ai/">The GuessWhat?! database</A>).

-Software to ease the audio interaction with an intelligent agent in the context of a multimodal scene to ground language with the environment:<BR>
+### Softwares
+<A HREF="https://home-platform.github.io"> HoME: a Household Multimodal Environment <A> , has been designed to enable artificial agents to learn as humans do, in an interactive, multimodal, and richly contextualized setting.
+It provides support for vision, audio, semantics, physics and interaction with objects and other agents inside a 3D environment.
+It can integrate  the 45,000 diverse 3D house layouts based on the large-scale <A HREF="http://suncg.cs.princeton.edu"> SUNCG dataset <A>.

-<A HREF="https://github.com/seanwood/gcc-nmf"> Real-time GCC-NMF Blind Speech Separation and Enhancement <A>
+<A HREF="https://github.com/seanwood/gcc-nmf"> Real-time GCC-NMF Blind Speech Separation and Enhancement <A> is a software that eases the audio interaction through the separation and enhancement of sound sources.<BR>

 ## Experts
 - Deep learning & machine learning - **A. Courville** (MILA, UdeM), https://mila.umontreal.ca/